 This error is encountered when the offline and live databases are no longer in sync, and will cause the offline checkpoint process to fail.
-This error can be fixed by running the create-offline-db-from-checkpoint (or if that doesn't work then live-checkpoint script - which blocks live server), as described in Server upgrades.
+This error can be fixed by running the live checkpoint script, as described in Server upgrades.